stoic-dev/ts-web-app-starter/README.md

-# node-ts-starter
+# ts-web-app-starter
-Starter project for a Typescript node application.
+Starter project for a Typescript Web application.